CoderK-debug/OSINT-FRAMEWORK/target-setup.md

 * djohn
 * doej

+It goes the same for Company names.
+In a scenario where the investigations needs to be made on a Company, having a list of key members as employees, partners and potential clients, would give us more intel on what infrastructures, technologies and strategies the Company uses.
+This method is also used for Benchmarking.

 The reason why we need to invert the keywrods is mainly because a user can subscribe on different platforms by using his/her name in different logics.
 Sometime you will find an extra piece of code after the username (e.g. username1222871762 or username?id=xyz) that needs to be considered and added to the list.

 Please keep in mind that every result needs to be verified as related to the target before being considered as Positive Records.
 This to avoid having false Intel and Records about the target.